“Delicate Orchestral Sampling”

 All included phrases are in 4/4 meter, but time stretch decently enough to most common time signatures.
 The samples are available in 24 bit and 16-bit, there is an overall of 37,000+ samples, that take a hefty 60 GB hard drive.
 The samples root from 52 string players, 12 woodwind players, and 15 brass players being recorded.
 This library supports the NKS 1.5 format for those of you that own “Komplete Kontrol” keyboards.

 So let’s have a look at the interface and some specific functions.
 The first three sections you can see, contain the phrases.
 The Phrases are visualized with these white cloud-like structures.
 They visualize rhythm, structure, and tonal movement.
 Each phrase container has 4 separate sub-sections, which can be loaded with different phrases and triggered via key-switch, to form progressions.

-The 3 small white dots you can see at the top phrase, show that there is in this particular case, 3 variations for this phrase.
-This varies from phrase to phrase, and doesn’t get displayed within the phrase selection.
+The 3 small white dots you can see at the top phrase, show that there are in this particular case, 3 variations for this phrase.
+This varies from phrase to phrase and doesn’t get displayed within the phrase selection.

 The three icons visible on the left side of each phrase window, are from top to bottom:

-- The mod-wheel control – Which gives us the ability to control the volume of any phrase via the mod–wheel.
+- The mod-wheel control – This gives us the ability to control the volume of any phrase via the mod–wheel.